-Aims 3
+1. Aims 3

-Statutory requirements 3
+2. Statutory r equirements 3

-Definition 3
+3. Definition 3

-Delivery of RSE 3
+4. Delivery of f RSE 3

-Roles and responsibilities 4
+5. Roles and responsibilities 4

-Parents' right to withdraw 4
+6. Parents ' right to withdraw 4

-Training 4
+7. Training 4

-Monitoring arrangements 5
+g arrangements

+•••••

-1. Aims
+1. Aims1.
+Aims

-The aims of relationships and sex education (RSE) at our school are to ensure students learn about:
+The aims of relationships and sex education (RSE) at our school is to allow the development of our pupils across a range of topics:

-- different types of relationships, including friendships, family relationships, intimate relationships, dealing with strangers - how to recognise, understand and build healthy relationships, including self-respect and respect for others, commitment, tolerance, boundaries and consent, and how to manage conflict, and also how to recognise unhealthy relationships; - how relationships may affect health and wellbeing, including mental health; - o healthy relationships and safety online; and - factual knowledge around sex, sexual health and sexuality, set firmly within the context of relationships.
+- Communicate and behave in a respectful manner. - Challenge discrimination in all forms of prejudice. - Be an upstander not a bystander. - o different types of relationships, including friendships, family relationships, intimate relationships, dealing with strangers - how to recognise, understand and build healthy relationships, including self-respect and respect for others, commitment, tolerance, boundaries and consent - o manage conflict, and also how to recognise unhealthy relationships; - o how relationships may affect health and wellbeing, including mental health; - healthy relationships and safety online; - factual knowledge around sex, sexual health and sexuality, set firmly within the context of relationships.